mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 carefully past the venting coolant pipes as the radiation counter creeps towards a lethal dose.
 As to cybertech and nanotechnology, the general assumption is that they are present but not the focus of an adventure.
-A given Referee’s Traveller universe may make use of neural jacking and cyberware, but once again it is far less interesting to jack into a computer system from a motel somewhere and obtain the necessary information than
+A given Referee's Traveller universe may make use of neural jacking and cyberware, but once again it is far less interesting to jack into a computer system from a motel somewhere and obtain the necessary information than